giovannabbottino/notebook/_docs/data_structure/tree.md

 }
 ```

 Now we are ready to create the tree.
 It's a Binary Search Tree, so for populate our tree we need to verify the size of the data.
+For that we are going to make recursive calls.
 Is it bigger then the parent?
 So it is going to be the right.
 Is it smaller then the parent?
 Left then.
 There is no parent?
 Create the node.

 ```c
 Node *createTree(Node *node, int data){